docsios

 }

-Photo Library Access (Optional)
+Photo Library Access (Recommended)

 <key>NSPhotoLibraryUsageDescription</key>